 Sturm: When did you get the funding so you could continue producing?

 Emery: It was a long process.
 It wasn’t like, “Oh, you have the money.
 You’ve completed everything.”
 I’d raise a little money, I’d shoot something.
 Then I’d raise more money, and I’d shoot something else.
 I had the opportunity to interview Dr. Clara Y. Jones two separate times.
-That was great because her definition for three levels of racism, whether it’s institutional, personally mediated and internalized.
+That was great because of her definition for three levels of racism, whether it’s institutional, personally mediated and internalized.
 It was an amazing opportunity to capture that.
-And that Dr. Marcella Nunez-Smith who now is one the advisors to President Biden’s COVID-19 task force, I had interviewed her last year.
+And Dr. Marcella Nunez-Smith, who now is one of the advisors to President Biden’s COVID-19 task force, I had interviewed her last year.
 So, it evolved as I raised money.

 Sturm: What kind of stereotypes, what kind of racism did you experience during shooting?
 What experiences did you make?

 Emery: This is a funny story.
-I was shooting in a hospital here in New Haven, and my crew–Because we were shooting a reenactment scene, the hospital gave us this infectious disease ward.
+I was shooting in a hospital here in New Haven.
+Because we were shooting a reenactment scene, the hospital gave us this infectious disease ward.
 It was like a little chamber, and it was empty.
 So, we were able to shoot in there.
 I got separated from my film crew.
 So, I wandered around the hospital, and I asked a doctor where this ward was, and he said, “Oh, no, no, you can’t go there.”
 And I said, “Well, I’m shooting a film.”
 And he said, “Oh, no, that’s not the ward you’d need.
 The ward you’d need is on the second floor.”–which was the psychiatric ward.
 And I said, “No, no, no, I’m here shooting a film.”
 And he was like, “Lady, do you need me to get security?”

 Emery: I was like, “Yeah, right, I need you to get security.”
 He got security.
 I told them who I was.
 I mentioned the name of the president of the hospital, and he said, “Oh, you’re the film crew.
 They moved to—” whatever floor.
 The doctor just stood there looking at me like I was crazy.
 He could not imagine that a black woman was possibly shooting a film.